chaincodelabs/research-site/research-intro.md

 Lightning payments are forwarded along routes from the sender to the receiver.
 The sender considers multiple factors when choosing the route, such as network topology, channel capacities, advertised fees, and outcomes of prior payment attempts.
-An open research question is to design a routing algorithm for payment channel networks that is efficient, scalable, privacy-preserving, and does not lead to network centralization.
+An open research question is to design a routing algorithm for PCNs that is efficient, scalable, privacy-preserving, and does not lead to centralization.

 Prior work includes: